One year on, how are O'Leary and Trump doing....

 When one reflects on the tweets, bans, red button, wall, anti-immigrant rhetoric and the current slump in travel to the US it's hard to make a case for anyone else being a greater influence in the industry of travel.
 Not to mention, the President himself, would baulk at any suggestion that someone else–especially some upstart CEO with less than half a billion to his name–could be considered an influence of his magnitude in any corner of industry while he (in fully fledged health) still draws breath.

-In short, Donald Trump is the Donald Trump of the Travel Industry.....and every other industry.
+In short, Donald Trump is the Donald Trump of the Travel Industry.....and every other industry, for that matter.